GMOD/Apollo/docs/Build.md

 ### Building the servlet

-We use a Makefile to create our build package.
-The easiest method is to use the download-release target to get the pre-compiled JBrowse+WebApollo package:
+Web Apollo uses maven to create a WAR package which bundles your config files.
+After setting up the config, you can use the command:

-     make clean download-release package
+    mvn package

-This will compile a release package and produce the a WAR file in WEB_APOLLO_ROOT/target/apollo-1.0-SNAPSHOT.war that is ready to deploy.
+This will produce the a WAR file in WEB_APOLLO_ROOT/target/ (e.g. target/apollo-1.0-SNAPSHOT.war) that is ready to deploy.
 See [deploying webapollo](Deploy.md) for the next steps for deploying.

 Alternatively, developers or user's with custom builds are advised to review the [developer's guide](Developer.md) for further instructions on creating their own builds.